palikhov/CnM-Roll20-resources/Bestiary/README.md

+## Bestiary

-This Directory includes specific Monsters
+This Directory includes specific Monsters which can be imported with the Character Importer.